The Complete Guide To Third-Party Liability Insurance

 How Much Does Third-Party Liability Cost?

-As with all insurance policies, the cost will be determined by the type of business you run and the amount of coverage you think you’ll need.
-However, since third-party liability is the most basic and foundational form of insurance, it is not terribly expensive.
+The cost of your insurance policy will be determined by the type of business you run and the amount of coverage you think you’ll need.
+Thankfully, since third-party liability is a very basic and foundational form of insurance, it’s not terribly expensive.
+According to The Hartford, a leader in the insurance world, the average monthly price for one million dollars in general liability ranges between a few hundred dollars to $1,000 per month.

-According to CoverWallet, the average monthly price for general liability is between $40-100 per month.
-Some of the things that may affect that monthly premium are:
+Some of the things that may affect your monthly premium are:

 - Your specific risks